SussexPAL/PythonCrashCourse/Scripts/maths_through_programming.md

 `z = 2 * y`

 ### Division
 Maybe you're used to seeing this symbol for division `thing = 2 ÷ 2`.
 Just like our last operator, this isn't the symbol used in most programming languages (including Python), but unlike multiplication this isn't done out of fear of confusion, just that most keyboards don't *have* a key for the division sign.
-Instead we use a simple forward slash `thing = 2 / 2` *[as above, replace '÷' symbol]*, meant to resemble fractions (which, after all, is division). let's see it in action:
+Instead we use a simple forward-slash `thing = 2 / 2` *[as above, replace '÷' symbol]*, meant to resemble fractions (which, after all, is division). let's see it in action:

 `it_in_action = 5 / 2`
 `print(it_in_action)`